kienmoc/CatchPhrase/README.md

 # Pictionary-Game-in-JavaFX

 The game has two components, the Server and the Client.
-Programsare GameServerGUI and GameClientGUI respectively.
+Programs are GameServerGUI and GameClientGUI respectively.